The-Last-Cookie/secure-networking/ssl.md

 ### Add the CA to the Trusted Root Certificate Store

-Install the root certificate on the local computer, so that server certificates signed by this CA will be marked as verified.
+Install the root CA certificate on the local computer, so that server certificates signed by this CA will be marked as verified.

 Be cautious when adding or removing certificates because it can affect the security and functionality of your system.